 Four out of five of the leading causes of death in Nebraska were chronic diseases, including heart disease, cancer, chronic lung disease and cerebrovascular disease.
-In addition to diabetes, these chronic diseases were the most common, costly and preventable of all health problems in the U.S. IIII Furthermore, deaths by chronic disease comprised nearly 50% of the Years of Potential Life Lost (YPLL) among Nebraskans.
-IIV Most of these leading types of chronic disease are generally preventable through a healthy lifestyle that includes healthy eating and active living, not smoking and limiting alcohol consumption.
+In addition to diabetes, these chronic diseases were the most common, costly and preventable of all health problems in the U.S.^{liv} Furthermore, deaths by chronic disease comprised nearly 50% of the Years of Potential Life Lost (YPLL) among Nebraskans.^{Iv} These leading types of chronic disease are generally preventable, and many of them are caused by barriers set up at all levels of society preventing individuals access to opportunities to live the healthiest life possible, no matter who we are, where we live or how much money we make.